Did you end that sentence in a preposition? For shame!

 What I Edit

 Please note that I reserve the right to refuse a project for any reason.
-I do not edit manuscripts with offensive language, sex scenes, general crudeness, or excessive violence (R-rated for violence).
-Also, I do not, at this time, edit articles that follow AP style guidelines, as I am more familiar with book publishing and The Chicago Manual of Style.
+I do not edit manuscripts with offensive language, sex scenes, MM/FF/harem/bully/reverse harem and similar things, general crudeness, worldviews that conflict with the traditional Christian worldview, or excessive violence (R-rated for violence).
+I don’t edit children’s or memoirs since those are not genres I have studied.
+If your books fall into those categories, I am not your target audience and so not a good choice as an editor.

 Editing